 Warts can appear anywhere on the body, but most often develop on the hands and feet.
 Common types of warts include:

-The common wart is flesh-colored, firm, with a rough, clefted skin surface.
-The lesions commonly occur on the fingers, hands, and knees, and may arise as a single lesion or in a pattern of a small cluster of lesions.
-They often contain one or more tiny black dots, which represent small, clotted blood vessels.
+- Common wart: Verruca vulgaris is flesh-colored and firm with a rough surface.
+These warts commonly occur on the fingers, hands, and knees.
+They may appear as a single lesion or in a small cluster.
+These warts often contain one or more tiny black dots, which are small, clotted blood vessels.

-The flat wart is flesh-colored, sharply defined, with a flat surface and slightly raised papules.
-The lesions are smaller than other warts and usually appear in multiples.
-They can be seen in a straight line pattern, and are commonly found on the hands, face, and shins.
+- Flat wart: Verruca plana is flesh-colored and sharply defined with a flat surface that may be slightly raised.
+These warts are small and usually appear in multiples, often forming a straight line pattern.
+They are most commonly found on the hands, face, and shins.

-Genital warts are usually flesh-colored, cauliflower-like lesions that can range in size.
-These warts develop in the pubic area, on the penis, the labia, or the anal area.
-Lesions may grow together to form larger plaques.
+- Genital warts: Condyloma acuminata is a flesh-colored, cauliflower-like lesion that can vary in size.
+These warts develop in the pubic area, including on the penis, labia, or anus.
+They may grow together to form larger plaques.

 - Plantar wart: Verruca plantaris is a flesh-colored or light brown lesion with a sharply defined shape.
 These warts can be painful and may be covered with a thick, rough callus.
 They most often grow on the soles of the feet.

 Warts typically disappear on their own over time.
 If they are irritating or painful, we can remove them through various treatments: